alchrabas/blog/content/pages/about.md

 title: About me
 save_as: about.html

 My name is Aleksander Chrabąszcz and I'm living in Kraków, Poland.
-Currently I'm working as a Software Engineer in Guidewire Software.
+Currently I'm working as a Software Engineer in Remitly.

 When it goes to programming I'm mostly tied to JVM.
 Among others, I know Java, Python, ES6, CSS, Scala, PHP, Gosu, SQL (especially MySQL, also Postgres + PostGIS).
 I also use AWS for cloud services and I've used Terraform to provision them.